Paul Martin (illustrator): Commercial artist

 Martin painted a contest-winning poster for the Girl Scouts in 1931.
-It was titled "Usefulness Beauty Health Truth Knowledge."
+It was titled Usefulness Beauty Health Truth Knowledge.
 The contest was conducted by the Art Alliance of America.
-This organization brought together craftworkers and advertisers.
-There were two hundred-plus submissions.
-The judging panel consisted of W. T. Benda (who replaced Charles Dana Gibson), Ray Greenleaf, Rockwell Kent, John La Gatta, Neysa McMein and Edward A. Wilson.
-Martin's model for the poster was Barbara Smith, a 14-year-old from Darien, Connecticut (previously, Yonkers, N.Y.).
+This organization brought together craftspeople and advertisers.
+There were two to three hundred submissions.
+The judging panel consisted of Ray Greenleaf, Rockwell Kent, John La Gatta, Neysa McMein, Edward A. Wilson, and W. T. Benda, who replaced Charles Dana Gibson.
+Martin's model for the poster was 14-year-old Barbara Smith of Darien, Connecticut, who had previously lived in Yonkers, New York.
 Her parents and Martin were lifelong friends.
 He served as best man at their wedding back in 1904.
-The Girl Scouts' National Director, Josephine Schain, presented the top three winners with checks for $100, $200, and $300, respectively.
-These ceremonial exchanges took place at the Scouts' national headquarters, at 670 Lexington Avenue in Manhattan.
+The Girl Scouts' national director, Josephine Schain, presented the top three winners with checks for $100, $200, and $300.
+These ceremonial exchanges took place at the Scouts' national headquarters at 670 Lexington Avenue in Manhattan.
 The three award recipients then posed together behind their entries.
-National President Birdsall Otis Edey was one of three consultants, along with executives Anne Hyde Choate and Genevieve Garvan Brady.
-His poster effectively and faithfully captured the character-building movement.
-It was displayed on the bedroom walls of troop members and at their meetings (on bulletin boards, stands, or windows) from 1931 to 1937.
-(Note: New York Herald Tribune, Oct 18, 1931 sec.
+National president Birdsall Otis Edey was one of three consultants, along with executives Anne Hyde Choate and Genevieve Garvan Brady.
+Martin's poster captured the movement's spirit "in striking fashion."
+It was displayed on troop members' bedroom walls and on bulletin boards and stands at their meeting places from 1931 to 1937.
+(Note: New York Herald Tribune, Oct 18, 1931, sec.
 2, p.
 13. The original was in a display window at Wanamaker's for one week.)
+The poster was placed in window displays for promotion.
 It also appeared on the covers of Girl Scout Equipment for Fall 1932 and Spring 1933.
-They all showed a modified version with three raised fingers instead of a salute.
-Martin said at the award ceremony, "Barbara seems [to be] the personification of all that Girl Scouting means.
+All printed images showed a modified version with three raised fingers instead of a salute.
+Martin remarked at the award ceremony, "Barbara seems the personification of all that Girl Scouting means.
 She is the very spirit of radiant, happy, and wholesome young girlhood, and my mind naturally turned to her immediately when I learned of the competition."